flyrev/Deprecated.js/README.md

 ## Run tests
 `npm test`

+## GitHub Actions used
+* Rebase by typing `/rebase` in a PR comment! https://github.com/marketplace/actions/automatic-rebase#installation

 ## Usage
 BE WARNED!
 This framework is deprecated.
 Please refrain from using it, despite its excellence.